dxw/playbook/README.md

 ### Initiatial investigation

 When we pick up new tickets or are assigned one where no investigation has yet happened, we complete an initial investigation.
-If you don't have the right skills for the issue or are not familiar enough with the project to know what to do, you should reassign the ticket to a more appropriate agent, or consult a delivery manager.
+If you don't have the right skills for the issue or are not familiar enough with the project to know what to do, reassign the ticket to a more appropriate agent, or consult a delivery manager.

 It's important that we don't make changes unless we thoroughly understand what we're being asked to do.
 To that end, there are a few things we do when a new ticket arrives.

 #### Complete all fields

 All the fields on a ticket are important.
-Early in the process, you should fill them in - including the type.
+Early in the process, we fill them in - including the type.

 The priority and project fields are especially important.
 We always review them to make sure that they are correct. dxw's [Service Level Agreement](https://dxw.zendesk.com/hc/en-us/articles/205117695) explains what the different priorities mean.